belgif/thematic/URI/iceg_uri_standard_draft.md

 In the digital society, it is expected from governments to disclose databases with public sector information over the web between governments and third parties following a widely supported methodology.
 To ensure structured and identifiable processes, for both computer, machines and humans, URIs provide a solution.
 To ensure a common understanding, we will first clarify the following concepts:
 _resource_, _domain name_, _namespace_ and _URIs_.
-Furthermore, this document describes the minimum requirements a persistent Flemish URI should comply with in order to be resolvable by the World Wide Web (=web).
+Furthermore, this document describes the minimum requirements a persistent URI should comply with in order to be resolvable by the World Wide Web (=web).
 In this way, it will work anywhere in the world.

 Note that there are no language or content guidelines to which the terms, as part of the URI, must comply.